 Landlord of Cannabis Grow House

-Subsection (1) makes it a third degree felony (punishable by 5 years in Florida State Prison) to own, lease or rent any grow house or other place with knowledge that the place will be used for one of the following purposes:
+Subsection (1) makes it a third-degree felony (punishable by 5 years in Florida State Prison) to own, lease or rent any grow house or another place with the knowledge that the place will be used for one of the following purposes:

-b.
-For the Sale of marijuana, as provided in Section 893.13;
+- For the sale of marijuana, as provided in Section 893.13; or

-Subsection (2) makes it a second degree felony (punishable by 15 years in Florida State Prison), to knowingly be in actual or constructive possession of any grow house or other place with the knowledge that the place will be used for any of the following purposes:
+Subsection (2) makes it a second-degree felony (punishable by 15 years in Florida State Prison), to knowingly be in actual or constructive possession of any grow house or another place with the knowledge that the place will be used for any of the following purposes:

-c.
-For the manufacture of cannabis intended for sale or distribution to another (presumped if 25 or more marijuana plants).
+- For the manufacture of cannabis intended for sale or distribution to another (presumed if 25 or more marijuana plants).

-Resident of Marijauna Grow House when Minor Child is Present
+A Resident of Marijuana Grow House when Minor Child is Present

-Subsection (3) makes it a first degree felony (punishable by 30 years in Florida State Prison) for any person who is in actual or constructive possession of a grow house or other place with the knowledge of the following:
+Subsection (3) makes it a first-degree felony (punishable by 30 years in Florida State Prison) for any person who is in actual or constructive possession of a grow house or another place with the knowledge of the following:

-a.
-That the place is being used to manufacture marijuana intended for sale or distribution to another (presumped if 25 or more cannabis plants are present); and
+- That the place is being used to manufacture marijuana intended for sale or distribution to another (presumed if 25 or more cannabis plants are present); and

 Effect of New Cannabis Grow House Legislation

 Florida law previously provided that punishment only if 300 or more plants were grown in the home.
 Federal trafficking laws require at least 100 plants, making the new Florida legislation considerably harsher than even federal law.
-If children were present in the home where 25 or more plants are grown the offense can be charged as a first degree felony punishable by thirty (30) years in Florida State Prison.
+If children were present in the home where 25 or more plants are cultivated, then the offense can be charged as a first-degree felony punishable by thirty (30) years in Florida State Prison.